 The school, in partnership with the community and the diocesan system, conducts Catholic School Renewal.
 Essentially it is a school improvement strategy that enhances the accountability of schools to the community, Church and governments.

-Catholic School Renewal in the Diocese of Sale comprises school improvement processes: the ongoing formative processes of annual school improvement planning and annual reporting, and the summative review and validation of the quality and effectiveness of the school’s operation once every five years.
+Catholic School Renewal in the Diocese of Sale comprises school improvement processes: the ongoing formative processes of annual school improvement planning and annual reporting, and the summative review and validation of the quality and effectiveness of the school’s operation once every four years.
 It offers school communities both short-term and long-term school improvement processes by which schools can examine their performance.
 In doing so the school can celebrate demonstrable strengths and successes, and can use evidence to identify areas of school life that are deserving of particular attention and of on-going effort to improve.

 Catholic School Renewal is also the process by which Catholic schools in the Diocese of Sale provide evidence of their eligibility for continuing registration with the Victorian Registration and Qualifications Authority (VRQA).

 The acceptance of a leadership position in a Catholic School involves the assumption of responsibility for promoting the development of the religious, educational and administrative dimensions of a school community.